 What's the best Miso Paste Substitute?

 Miso paste is a must-have in my kitchen.
 This Japanese condiment is worth its weight in gold.
-It offers such a unique flavor combination: salty, savory, spicy, and umami-rich.
-But what happens when you run out and need to find a quick miso paste substitute?
+It offers such a unique combination of salty, savory, spicy, and rich umami flavor.

 Soy sauce, vegetable stock, fish sauce, and salt are some great substitutes that you are likely to have on hand right now.